devspace-sh/devspace/docs/pages/deployment/components/configuration/volumes.md

 </summary>
 Generally: **No.**

-If you use the DevSpace Helm Chart, it will automatically deploy containers within a StatefulSet when you mount any persistent volumes.
+The [DevSpace Component Chart](/docs/deployment/components/what-are-components#devspace-component-helm-chart) used to deploy DevSpace components will automatically deploy containers as part of a StatefulSet when you mount any persistent volumes.
 Kubernetes will not delete these persistent volumes when you delete or update the StatefulSet.
 </details>

 <details>